solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

   -----------------------------------------------------------------------
   Deployment type         Description             When to use
   ----------------------- ----------------------- -----------------------
-  [Standard]              Use the local           Best suited for
+  [Standard]              Use your local          Best suited for
-                          development environment situations where the
+                          development environment situations where you
-                          to deploy the solution  flexibility of a full to an Azure             development environment
+                          to deploy the solution  need the flexibility of to your Azure           a full development
-                          subscription.           is required (e.g. to
+                          subscription.           environment (e.g. to
                                                   customize the solution)
-                                                  and a local development
+                                                  and you have a local
-                                                  environment is
+                                                  development environment
                                                   available.

   [Cloud Shell]           Use Azure Cloud Shell   Best suited for quick
                           to deploy the solution  deployment.
-An Azure to an Azure             subscription and a
+All you to your Azure           need is an Azure subscription.           subscription and a
-                          subscription.           browser is required.
-                                                  However, this does
+                                                  browser.
+However, this
-                                                  require additional
+                                                  does require additional
                                                   setup steps.
 For more
                                                   information see,
                                                   [Prepare Cloud Shell
-                                                  Setup][108]
+                                                  Setup]

   [Azure VM]              Use an Azure VM to      Best suited for
-                          deploy the solution to  situations where the an Azure subscription.  flexibility of a full development environment
+                          deploy the solution to  situations where you your Azure              need the flexibility of
+                          subscription.           a full development
-                                                  is required (e.g. to
+                                                  environment (e.g. to
                                                   customize the solution)
+                                                  but you don't have a
-                                                  but a local development
+                                                  local development
-                                                  environment is not
+                                                  environment available.
-                                                  available.
-The Azure VM
+                                                  The Azure VM deployment
-                                                  deployment type
-                                                  requires additional
+                                                  type requires
-                                                  setup steps.
-If
+                                                  additional setup steps.
-                                                  involved in managing
+                                                  If you are involved in
+                                                  managing the
-                                                  the infrastructure that
+                                                  infrastructure that
                                                   enables Azure VM
-                                                  deployments for a team,
+                                                  deployments for your
+                                                  team, see [Prepare
-                                                  see [Prepare Azure VM
+                                                  Azure VM Setup][112]
-                                                  Setup][109] for more
+                                                  for more information.
-                                                  information.
   -----------------------------------------------------------------------

 ## Deployment validation

-Use the steps below to validate that the solution deployed successfully.
+Use the steps below to validate that the solution was deployed successfully.

 Once the deployment script completes, the Application Insights `traces` query should display the following sequence of events:

 ![API initialization sequence of events]

-Next, review the multiple entries referring to the vectorization of the data imported into Cosmos DB:
+Next, you should be able to see multiple entries referring to the vectorization of the data that was imported into Cosmos DB:

 ![API vectorization sequence of events]

-Finally, review the Cognitive Search index being populated with the vectorized data:
+Finally, you should be able to see the Cognitive Search index being populated with the vectorized data:

 ![Cognitive Search index populated with vectorized data]